Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Camonna Tong's Violence**](http://mw.modhistory.com/download-55-6173) by Arcimaestro Antares -- NPCs in the Balmora Council Club will now attack you if their disposition is too low.
 If you're foolhardy enough to rent a bed there, they may rob you in your sleep or try to kill you.
 - [**No Rest Without Beds**](https://www.nexusmods.com/morrowind/mods/46724) by Kaedius -- Prevents rest (not waiting) without a bed.
 Encourages the player to rent a room or buy a house, or use potions and spells for healing.
 - [**Tired and Hungry - Economics**](https://www.nexusmods.com/morrowind/mods/45364) by Ket - increases the cost of food and rented rooms.
+- [**Get Lost**](https://www.nexusmods.com/morrowind/mods/45981) by NullCascade -- no more magical compass.
+If you get lost far from civilization, you'll have to find your own way back.
+NOTE: INCOMPATIBLE with [**UI Expansion**](https://www.nexusmods.com/morrowind/mods/46071).

 ## Economic Recession is Here
 - [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros and Half11